hack4faith/colossians/Quick-Start/team-meet-ups.md

     - The clock to make sure all can share their "Discussion Preparation" content at a minimum during the meet-up (may appoint a time keeper)
     - Which team member will facilitate the next meet-up
     - Dividing up any open questions amongst the team for research and report-out at the next meet-up
-    - Note: The team facilitator does not teach -- the Holy Spirit teaches through what each member shares.
+    - Reminder: The team facilitator is not the teacher -- the Holy Spirit teaches through what each member shares.
 The facilitator enables discussion for hearing what the Holy Spirit is teaching through each team member.

 Copyright Hack4Faith and Donovan Follette.
 This material is subject to [Creative Commons License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).